Beechworth, Diffey Road

 |Sorted recyclables (excluding cardboard)

 |e-Waste (televisions and computer equipment)

-and other electrical waste
+and all other electrical/electronic waste

 |$1.00 per kg

 PENALTIES APPLY FOR DISPOSAL OF PROHIBITED MATERIALS

 - Depositing more than 1.5 cubic metres requires special arrangement with site supervisor

 - Clean sorted recyclables excluding cardboard, approved by site supervisor — no charge.

 - Customers are encouraged to dismantle waste items prior to entering the transfer station so that separated materials can be deposited in appropriate areas.
 Contaminated recyclables will be charged as household waste $30.80 per cubic metre